 This guided visualization is a way of using the powerful energy of the heart to melt the walls we have built up around it.
 When we carry grudges against someone, it hurts us.
 It blocks our flow of heart energy.
 We become hard in some way, and that damages us inside, physically, emotionally and energetically.

-This CD is not about forgiveness, it is about allowing your heart to heal itself.
+Healing the Heart is not about forgiveness, it is about allowing your heart to heal itself.
 It is about allowing your heart to be free and light and flowing again.

 Actually the real heart, the energetic heart, cannot be healed, because it cannot be hurt.
 It is always undisturbed and peaceful.
 When we refer to a ‘broken heart’, we are talking about a physical sensation in the body which is caused by certain thoughts – for example, that our partner doesn’t love us any more, or loves someone else instead.
 It is actually the ego that is hurt, not the heart.